knowledge-ruby/knowledge/README.md

 ## Disclaimer

-The full documentation is currently being written.
-You should be able to find a better documentation in a few hours / days.
+The library has been entirely rewritten and I'm currently writing the documentation for the new version.
+If you don't want to wait for the documentation to use the new version, please refer to the few examples below and to the code directly.

-Waiting for the full documentation, you can have a look at the code which is already well-documented or at the [wiki](https://github.com/knowledge-ruby/knowledge/wiki)
+You can find the documentation for `0.x` versions in the [wiki](https://github.com/knowledge-ruby/knowledge/wiki)

 ## Knowledge official ecosystem